Learning at Princeton

 Professors organize courses around specific objectives or aims; know the aims of the course and direct your learning to achieve them.
 Your notes from lectures and readings can provide a good basis for studying; make them purposeful throughout the term.

 How is studying for exams different at Princeton?
 You will be examined less frequently on larger amounts of information; exam questions and problems will often be far more difficult than homework, and will require the application of concepts to novel situations.
-Your instructors’ standards will be exacting.
-To be successful, you will need to do more than merely review; you should be prepared to adopt new methods of study and forego familiar ones.
+To be successful, you will need to be prepared to adopt new methods of study that challenge you to employ higher-order methods of thinking.

-To practice on previous years’ exams is optimal.
+Many courses provide students previous years' exams for practice.
 Try to complete these exams under authentic circumstances to assess your readiness.
-Analyze previous years’ and returned exams carefully to guide you in selecting which materials to emphasize in your study and how to learn and demonstrate your knowledge.
+Analyze previous years' and returned exams carefully to guide you in selecting which materials to emphasize in your study and how to learn and demonstrate your knowledge.
 Because specific questions will vary, combine facts and concepts differently, think up your own questions, and imagine other ways your professor might challenge you.
 For advice and tools to prepare for specific exams, arrange an appointment with a McGraw learning consultant at the McGraw Center.

 Do everything you've already learned to do: Be ready to start on time, follow directions, survey the whole exam before starting, and read questions carefully.
 On essay questions, take the necessary time to organize your response before beginning so that you can make a compelling argument, not simply list all that you know on a topic.
 Support your points with clearly explained evidence that your reader can follow.
 Expect questions and problems unlike those posed in homework and quizzes.
 In science and math courses be prepared for problems that combine course content in novel ways.
 You are not expected to "know" the answers to these problems in many instances, but rather to figure them out.
 To do so, think on paper as methodically as possible and leave a record of your work.